 I currently have funding through NASA to support a graduate student to investigate how high resolution data from the ISS can help translate our laboratory results to regional scales.

-I am happy to work with students from different backgrounds, e.g. students transitioning from chemistry/physics/computer science to environmental science.
+I am happy to work with students from different backgrounds, e.g. students transitioning from chemistry/physics/computer science.